Old Perth Fire Station: Current use

 In 1979, the Perth Fire Brigade vacated the building, which was subsequently restored between 1983 and 1985.
 The external work involved re-roofing with terracotta tiles to match existing, reconstruction of a limestone arch that had been replaced with a concrete lintel to suit larger and higher engines, and replacement of columns, mouldings and original doors which had been removed.
 Internal work included new timber stairs, toilets and a theatrette.
 New ceiling cornices and ceiling roses were installed to match the period and the existing.

 The building was reopened in 1985 as the Fire Safety Education Centre and Museum.
 In 2006 further refurbishment works were undertaken to address access by people with disabilities to the buildings and facilities.
 Now refurbished, the old station characterises both past and present emergency services through displays dedicated to the history of Western Australian fire services and a natural hazards and disasters education gallery.

 Heritage value

-The Old Perth Fire Station building was entered into the Register of the National Estate by the Australian Heritage Commission on 21 March 1978 and was classified by the National Trust (WA) on 1 December 1975.
+The Old Perth Central Fire Station building was entered into the Register of the National Estate by the Australian Heritage Commission on 21 March 1978 and was classified by the National Trust (WA) on 1 December 1975.
 The proposal identified value in the architectural style, 'Federation Romanesque', the turreted entrance was an exceptional feature of the well known landmark.
 The building is also included on the City of Perth's Municipal Inventory and was interim listed on the State Register of Heritage Places on 13 March 1992.
 On 3 December 2008 the building was permanently listed on the Western Australian Heritage Register.